SohaMosaad/Wrangle-and-Analyze-Data/README.md

 After gathering each of the above pieces of data, assess them visually and programmatically for quality and tidiness issues.
 Detect and document nine quality issues and five tidiness issues in wrangle_act.ipynb Jupyter Notebook.

 # Cleaning Data for this Project
-- Clean each of the issues you documented while assessing.
+- Clean each of the issues documented while assessing.
 Perform this cleaning in wrangle_act.ipynb as well.
 - Storing, Analyzing, and Visualizing Data for this Project Store the clean DataFrame(s) in a CSV file with the main one named twitter_archive_master.csv. .
-- Analyze and visualize your wrangled data in wrangle_act.ipynb Jupyter Notebook.
+- Analyze and visualize the wrangled data in wrangle_act.ipynb Jupyter Notebook.

 # Reporting for this Project
 - report called wrangle_report.pdf that briefly describes the wrangling efforts.